prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 **Track coordinators:** Jimmy Lin and Miles Efron

-### DRAFT GUIDELINES -- THIS IS A WORK IN PROGRESS!
+*Note*: As of June 10th, 2014, these guidelines are reasonably final.
+There will be no major deviations from these track guidelines, although this document may be tweaked for refinement and clarification purposes.

-These are the guidelines for the TREC 2014 Microblog track, which is the fourth running of the track.
+These are the guidelines for the TREC 2014 Microblog track, which is the fourth iteration of the track.
 In addition to temporally-anchored ad hoc retrieval (same as last year), this year's track will consist of an additional new task: tweet timeline generation (TTG).

 The timeline for the evaluation is as follows: